abbyblachman/csv-input-output/README.md

 Once you have installed node, you can clone into this repository by running `git clone <ssh/https link>` in your terminal.

-When you have cloned into the repo, navigate to the `datamade-code-challenge` directory.
+When you have cloned into the repo, navigate to the `csv-input-output` directory.

 In your terminal, run: `node index.js`.